sparsh310/git-github/README.md

 # git-github
-This is for leaning purpose
+This is for learning purpose